MicrosoftDocs/visualstudio-docs/docs/javascript/compile-and-build-typescript.md

 ## Build the application

-1. If you are using an older non-SDK style project, follow instructions in [Remove default imports](#Remove-default-imports-NuGet-only)
+1. If you are using an older non-SDK style project, follow instructions in [Remove default imports](#Remove-default-imports-NuGet) before building.

 1. Choose **Build > Build Solution**.